New Orleans Wedding Venues

 Compass Point Events in Algiers (which is right across the river from the French Quarter) is a bed and breakfast and unique wedding venue in the New Orleans area.
 It consists of a collection of authentic creole cottages of varying sizes arranged semi-circularly around a central outdoor space that features two graceful oak trees and a large deck with a dance floor.
 Most of the cottages are available to reserve for the couple and guests to stay and get ready on-premesis, with the largest of them serving as an indoor event space that can accommodate a ceremony and/or reception if needed (in case of adverse weather), or can serve as additional space for a mostly outdoor gathering.
 The venue's owner is a licensed florist and experienced wedding planner, and on-site catering is provided as well.
 Located within walking distance of the Algiers Ferry Terminal, it's just a quick and inexpensive ride across the river to the Vieux Carré!

-Rural and Rustic Wedding Venues in the New Orleans Area
+Rural and Rustic Louisiana and Mississippi Wedding Venues

 Oak Alley Plantation